 Product launch checklist This is a checklist for a few things you need to consider for launching a new product

-Reinventing myself This is how I reinvented myself after several major failures and going through identity crisis
+Reinventing myself This is how I reinvented myself and set out my personal mission in life

 Listen, Challenge, Commit!
 Listen, Challenge, Commit is a simple process that helps you build highly productive and cohesive teams